Why Physical Therapy Is So Important After Having Knee Surgery

 In sum, not following a physical therapy recommendation often leads to a much more difficult, lengthy, and frustrating recovery period.

-Benefits of Pre-Op Physical Therapy
+Long-Term Benefits of Committing to Physical Therapy After Knee Surgery

 We would be more than happy to assist you with getting back on your feet after having knee surgery and help you with some extremely beneficial exercises before the big day.
 To learn more about us and see if we are a good fit for you, please do not hesitate to give us a call at Jennifer Klein Physical Therapy & AATB Pilates in Houston Heights today.
 We look forward to working with you and helping you live a more comfortable, pain-free life!